rupali317/advice-generator-app/README.md

 ## Acknowledgments

 - I express my gratitude towards my mentor - Deborah for the insightful code review session.
+- I referred to [one of my fellow community member's solution](https://github.com/leanghok120/Advice-Gen/blob/master/script.js) on how to fix the Firefox issue, by adding a timestamp to the URL.
 - I also thank members of Front end mentors - Grace Snow and Alex Marshall for providing insights related to the Firefox issue (as mentioned above)